-- Operators must always wear their usual protective equipment (ear defenders, gloves, safety boots, safety goggles, etc.)
+- The operators must always be equipped with their usual protective clothing (ear defenders, gloves, safety shoes, etc.).

-- Operators must check that the vehicle is stationary with its engine switched off, and that it is correctly stabilised (parking brake, chocks, axle stands, etc.)
+- The vehicle must be stationary with its engine switched off and must be correctly stabilised (parking brake, chock, axle stands, etc.).

-- Make sure the wheel and its components are in good condition.
+Make sure that the wheel and its components are suitable, clean and in good condition.

-- Check the tyre is compatible with the wheel, with the vehicle and with its intended use.
+- Check the compatibility of tyre and wheel, tyre and vehicle and tyre and use.

-- Check the interior of the tyre is clean, dry and free from foreign bodies.
-When fitting a used tyre, check carefully that the interior of the tyre shows no signs of having been driven while under-inflated (mottling, separations).
+- Make sure that the inside of the tyre is clean, dry and free of foreign matter.
+For a tyre which has already been used on the road, check carefully that the inside of the tyre does not show any signs of having run under-inflated (mottling, dislocation).

 - We recommend fitting tyres on wheels with protected valves for vehicles equipped with disc brakes to prevent the risk of the valve being damaged by an object jammed between the brake and the wheel.

 - Incorrect tyre and wheel fitting may lead to damage to tyres and vehicles and injury to persons (serious or even fatal injury).